Phil Chapple: Scouting career

 Chapple stayed at Peterborough in a number of roles including Youth Team Coach, Scout and Head Coach before leaving in September 2003.

 He had spells as academy coach at West Ham United and as a coach at Newmarket Town and in 2007 returned to Charlton Athletic as chief scout.
 When Charlton named Phil Parkinson as caretaker manager in November 2008, Phil briefly joined the first-team coaching set-up before returning to his Chief Scout role in July 2009.
 He remained at Charlton until September 2015 when he joined Fulham.
 He was appointed European scout at Brighton & Hove Albion in December 2016.

 In September 2019 he was appointed as head of first-team recruitment at Stoke City.
 He left Stoke in February 2020.
+He is currently a scout for Luton Town.